-DHA does its best to accommodate the dozens of daily requests to admit stray, abandoned, or owned animals.
-However, since we do not euthanize to make room for more animals, we are constantly balancing the needs of our current residents with the welfare of animals seeking admission.
-In an effort to help the most animals in the fairest way possible, DHA follows intake procedures based on a behavioral and health assessment of candidates for admission.
+We do our best to accommodate the dozens of daily requests we receive to admit stray, abandoned, or owned animals.
+However, since we a no kill organization that does not euthanize to make room for more animals, we are constantly balancing the needs of our current residents with the welfare of animals seeking admission.
+In an effort to help the most animals in the fairest way possible, our intake procedures are based on a behavioral and health assessment of candidates for admission.

-To protect the current residents of the shelter, animals that are spayed/neutered and free of major health problems will have a better chance of being admitted to DHA.
+To protect our current residents, animals that are spayed/neutered and free of major health problems will have a better chance of being admitted to DHA.
 If possible, please make sure that all vaccinations and screening tests are up to date, and provide written documentation of all medical history procedures, including proof of spay/neuter.

 animal that DHA intakes is provided with a basic standard of care to

 prepare them for adoption.The costs can add up to a significant amount for

 DHA, and our adoption fees help us recover only a portion of these

 expenses.
 For more information read our Adoption Fee Fact Sheet.

 Animals requiring vaccinations will need to be assessed by our staff veterinarian.
 If tests and/or vaccinations are needed, our staff will administer these treatments at the following cost:

 |FeLV/FIV (Feline Leukemia/Feline AIDS) Test (cats/kittens only)